aptos-foundation/AIPs/aips/aip-x.md

 ### Out of scope

-We will only be covering the intent declaration and execution logic.
+We will only be covering the intent declaration and execution logic in the framework.
 We are not going to touch the solving logic on how intents should be fulfilled and we will leave it for builders on Aptos to figure out.

 The current design of the intent framework facilitates on chain declaration of intents to simplify the problem.
 Ideally the intent should be declarable offchain as well using signed message but this is beyond the scope of the current AIP.
 We will provide a path on how we can enable features like this in the future.